TeNDER – affecTive basEd iNtegrateD carE for betteR Quality of Life

-In Europe alone, the World Health Organization estimates that more than 10 million people are living with dementia, and that by 2030 these numbers will likely double.
+In Europe alone, the World Health Organization estimates that more than 10 million people are living with dementia and that by 2030 these numbers will likely double.
 The prevalence of Parkinson’s Disease is also set to rise, according to the European Brain Council, with more than 1.2 million patients currently living in Europe.
-In addition, these patients are often simultaneously afflicted with cardiovascular diseases, diabetes and other chronic illnesses.
+In addition, these patients are often simultaneously afflicted with cardiovascular diseases, diabetes, and other chronic illnesses.

-  How TeNDER will work
+How TeNDER works

-  For more information https://www.tender-health.eu/.
+For more information https://www.tender-health.eu/

 As the project draws to a close, be sure to follow us on Twitter and LinkedIn to learn more about TeNDER’s results and findings!